MUNDESLEY

 |

-The East Coast holiday village of Mundesley grew rapidly when the Victorians brought visitors to the district by opening a railway in 1889.
+The East Norfolk coast holiday village of Mundesley grew rapidly when the Victorians brought visitors to the district by opening a railway in 1889.
 They came to Mundesley to sample the finest air in the country.
 The railway has long gone, but the fresh sea breezes off the North Sea remain as invigorating as ever.
-Mundesley today is a holiday resort with a wonderful sandy beach, considered one of the best in Norfolk, with safe swimming for youngsters when the tide is out.
+Mundesley today is a family holiday resort with a wonderful sandy beach, considered one of the best in Norfolk, with safe swimming for youngsters when the tide is out.
 The village contains a number of facilities including a small number of shops, eating places, pubs, tea rooms and possibly the smallest museum in the country - the Maritime Museum.
 Mundesley church sits perched overlooking the sea and the coast path is great for walks.
-Nearby Stow Mill is one of the best Windmills in Norfolk and well worth a visit. |
+Nearby Stow Mill is one of the best windmills in Norfolk and well driving by. |

 We start our tour of Mundesley at the seafront, by the ramp that takes us down to the beach.